ammitto/ammitto/README.md

  * country(`String`)
  * zip(`String`) - zip or post code

- `Ammitto::Document` has the following fields:
+ `Ammitto::DocumentCollection` is a collection consisting of `Ammitto::Passport ,Ammitto::NationalId ,Ammitto::Registration ,Ammitto::TaxId ,Ammitto::Swift ,Ammitto::Vat ,Ammitto::Other` types objects and these objects has the following fields:
  * type(`String`) - type of the document
  * number(`String`) - document number e.g. passpost or NID number
  * country(`String`)